theycallmethetailor/js-function-scopes/README.md

 ## Questions

 Please feel free to reach out to me with any questions!

-This was only my 2nd time running this workshop, help improve it by giving me feedback :)
+Let me know what you're planning to do next and how I can help!

 - Website: [sageelliott.com](http://sageelliott.com/)
 - Twitter: [@sagecodes](https://twitter.com/@sagecodes)